-The dates and deadlines for graduate students is found on the Graduate and Postdoctoral Studies website at http://www.sfu.ca/dean-gradstudies/current/important_dates/guidelines.html.
+The dates and deadlines for graduate students is found on the Graduate Studies website at https://www.sfu.ca/gradstudies/graduate-students/managing-your-program/deadlines.html.

 Failure to attend classes does not constitute withdrawal from a course.
 Courses that are not formally dropped will be given a failing grade; payment for the course’s tuition fee is required.

 Regular Term – First day of class to 7th calendar day

 Courses may be added or dropped or tutorial times changed using the enrollment system without prior approval of the department offering the course.
 Courses that are dropped will not receive a notation on the student’s academic record.